close

 Households must file an income tax return to get the Child Tax Credit, even if they don't owe taxes.
 The Minnesota Department of Revenue offers Free Tax Preparation Help for households with low income.

-New this year: Households can choose to get part of their future 2025 Child Tax Credit in advance
+Households can choose to get part of their future 2026 Child Tax Credit in advance

 Normally, households receive their Child Tax Credit in a one-time payment when they file their taxes.
-This year, in addition to their 2024 Child Tax Credit one-time payment, households can choose to get part of their 2025 Child Tax Credit in advance.
+In addition to the 2025 Child Tax Credit one-time payment, households can choose to get part of their 2026 Child Tax Credit in advance payments.
+This additional option was added last year.

 Households who receive SNAP will need to report the advance payments according to their household’s reporting requirements.
 The advance payments will be included in the SNAP budget that is used to determine eligibility and benefit amount.
 When a household’s income increases and household size stays the same, their monthly SNAP benefit amount may decrease.